West Cornwall · TR18 · Cornwall Council West

 Why Penzance is its own job.

-The Penzance Conservation Area covers most of the central streets and seafront; expect close design scrutiny on shopfronts, sash windows, render colours and roofing materials.
+Cornwall Council's lens on Penzance is consistent: the Penzance Conservation Area covers most of the central streets and seafront; expect close design scrutiny on shopfronts, sash windows, render colours and roofing materials.
 Listed buildings are common, including grade II* properties along Chapel Street.
 For planning application specifically, parts of Penzance sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Penzance drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Penzance project as a TR18-area job first — not a generic Cornwall job with a postcode bolted on.
+The 1930s seafront flats that dominate Penzance (and continue out toward Heamoor) set the tone for any planning application scheme here.

 Planning note